crawl/crawl/crawl-ref/docs/crawl_manual.rst

   attack.
 They are acid resistant, too.

 Grey Draconians
-  have no breath weapon, but their bodies are adapted to the water, allowing them to swim.
-They are proficient with earth magic but bad with air magic, and they also have harder scales than other Draconians.
+  have no breath weapon, but also no need to breathe in order to live, which helps them survive in deep water.
+They are proficient with earth magic but bad with air magic, and also have harder scales than other Draconians.

 Black Draconians
   can unleash huge electrical discharges, and are naturally insulated.
 They are good at air magic but feel cumbersome with earth magic.
-Their wings will eventually grow larger, which allows them to fly when combined with their natural skill with air magic.
+Their wings will eventually grow larger, which allows them to fly continuously when combined with their natural skill with air magic.

 Purple Draconians
-  are highly adapted to all spellcasting in general, and to hexes in particular.
+  are highly adapted to all spellcasting in general, and to hexes and charms in particular.
 They are a bit better at evoking things than most other Draconians.
-They can breathe dispelling energy which strips those it hits of their enchantments, and are naturally stronger-willed than other draconians.
+They can breathe dispelling energy which strips those it hits of their enchantments, and are naturally more resistant to hostile enchantments than other draconians.

 Pale Draconians
   are better at air and fire magic, and have no deficiencies in other schools.